-Growing worldwide demand has spawned numerous hearts of palm agricultural and processing facilities throughout Central and South America.
-Some of these projects were criticized for converting vital rain forest land to agricultural production at the expense of the environment.
+Growing worldwide demand has spawned numerous agricultural and processing facilities for hearts of palm throughout Central and South America.
+Some of these projects have been criticized for converting vital rainforest land to agricultural production at the expense of the environment.
 However, not all hearts of palm projects are alike.

 Here, the hearts of palm are palm stalks are debarked to reveal their tender white or pink centers.

 The centers, or palm hearts, are flash pasteurized and packed in enamel-lined cans for shipment to North America and throughout the world.